FindArticles FindArticles

 Bottom line

-If the iPhone Air caught your eye but not your budget, the iPhone 16’s new pricing is the smarter spend.
-You’re giving up this year’s flashiest features, but you’re gaining a proven, well-supported iPhone at a meaningfully lower cost.
-For a large slice of buyers, that’s the upgrade sweet spot.
+If the iPhone Air was of interest and not in the budget, the new iPhone 16’s new pricing is the spend that’s more logical.
+You’re sacrificing this year’s flashiest features, but you’re getting a proven, well-supported iPhone at a significantly lower price point.
+For a big swathe of buyers, that’s the sweet spot of an upgrade.

 Latest News